 - Name and address of the manufacturer or his authorized representative.

 - A sufficiently precise description of the model to identify it unambiguously.

-- Where appropriate, the references of the harmonized standards applied.
+- Where applicable, the references of the harmonized standards applied.

-- Where appropriate, the other technical standards and specifications used.
+- Where applicable, the other technical standards and specifications used.

-- Where appropriate, the reference of other Community legislation providing for the affixing of the CE marking that is applied.
+- Where appropriate, the reference of other applied Community legislation providing for the affixing of the CE marking.

-- Identity and signature of the person authorized to bind the manufacturer or his authorized representative.
+- Identity and signature of the person authorized to bind the manufacturer or its authorized representative.

-For manufacturers of energy-using products, it is very useful to familiarize themselves with the new Directive 2009/125/EC and, if necessary, to review production processes in order to adapt to the new standards in force.
+It is very useful for manufacturers of energy-using products to familiarize themselves with the new Directive 2009/125/EC and possibly revise production processes to adapt to the new applicable standards.

-Figure 2: Overview of the initiatives of the Circular Economy package.
+Figure 2: Overview of the Circular Economy package initiatives.

-- durability, reliability, reusability, upgradability, repairability, ease of maintenance and refurbishment of the product;
+- durability, reliability, reusability, ability to upgrade, repairability, ease of maintenance and refurbishment of the product;

-- restrictions on the presence of substances that impede the circularity of products and materials;
+- restrictions on the presence of substances that hinder the circularity of products and materials;

 - energy use or energy efficiency of products;

-- resource use or resource efficiency of products;
+- resource use or resource efficiency in products;

 - ease of disassembly, remanufacturing and recycling of products and materials;

-- the environmental impact of products during their life cycle, including their carbon and environmental footprints;
+- The environmental impacts of products throughout their life cycle, including their carbon and environmental footprints;

-- prevention and reduction of waste, including packaging waste.
+- preventing and reducing waste, including packaging waste.

-Do you also do circular business in accordance with the new legislation?
-Check out https://www.circulardesignguide.com/ for a good guide.
+Doing your own circular business in accordance with the new legislation?
+Visit https://www.circulardesignguide.com/ for a good guide.
 For training on circular product design, please visit www.circonl.nl.